Friedrich-Karl "Tutti" Müller: Early life and career

 Müller, who was nicknamed "Tutti", was born on 25 December 1916 in Berlin-Lichterfelde, at the time in the Kingdom of Prussia of the German Empire.
 He was the son of a public accountant (Rendant).
 From 1924 to 1927, he attended the 14.
 Gemeindeschule (14th elementary school), from 1927 to 1932, the Oberrealschule Lichtenberg, a secondary school, and graduated from the 2.
 Städtische Mittelschule (2nd municipal middle school) in 1934, attaining the Mittlere Reife (Middle Maturity).
 While at school, Müller was also a member of the Hitler Youth in Potsdam.
 He joined the military service of the Wehrmacht on 17 October 1936, initially serving with 2.
-Kompanie (2nd company) of Pionier Batallion 42 (42nd pioneer battalion).
+Kompanie (2nd company) of Pionier Bataillon 42 (42nd pioneer battalion).
 On 25 June 1937, he became a Fahnenjunker (cadet), and starting on 16 October 1937, was trained at the Kriegsschule in Munich.
 There, he was promoted to Fähnrich (officer candidate) on 26 March 1938, effective as of 1 March 1938.

 On 28 April 1938, officially effective as of 1 July, Müller was transferred to the Luftwaffe at Bad Aibling where he was promoted to Oberfähnrich (senior officer candidate) on 30 June 1938, effective as of 1 June 1938.
 On 1 July, Müller was then sent to the Fliegerersatz-Abteilung (Replacement Detachment) 17, renamed to Fliegerersatz-Abteilung (Replacement Detachment) 62 on 11 November 1938, based at Quedlinburg for further training.
 At Quedlinburg, he was promoted to Leutnant (second lieutenant) on 8 November 1938, effective as of 1 September 1938.
 His flight training began on 1 March 1939, at first at Oldenburg, and on 17 July 1939 at the Jagdfliegerschule (fighter pilot school) at Werneuchen.
 (Note: Flight training in the Luftwaffe progressed through the levels A1, A2 and B1, B2, referred to as A/B flight training.
 A training included theoretical and practical training in aerobatics, navigation, long-distance flights and dead-stick landings.
 The B courses included high-altitude flights, instrument flights, night landings and training to handle the aircraft in difficult situations.)
 Following flight training, Müller was posted to the III.
 Gruppe (3rd group) of Jagdgeschwader 53 (JG 53—53rd Fighter Wing) on 3 October 1939, there he was assigned to the 8.
 Staffel (8th squadron).